 Known for its inexpensive set of basic subscription options, Sling’s reputation as a trailblazer has since been overshadowed by a deluge of competition.
-Despite that — plus risky corporate strategy that could have alienated customers with a price increase of 20% and petty contractual disputes — Sling TV remains one of the best values for cord-cutters.
+But even with recent price increases that have brought it within $15 per month of some of these expensive options, Sling TV remains one of the best values for cord-cutters.
 To help simplify everything Sling has to offer, we put together a comprehensive, hands-on evaluation so you can see if it’s right for you.
 From packages to features to add-ons, here’s what you need to know.

 Sling TV: What it is and isn’t